 Our ports and harbours members are listed by geography.
 Please use the jump menu to quickly go to the section you are most interested in.

 Wick Harbour is now the Operations and Maintenance hub for SSE's 588MW Beatrice offshore wind farm in the Moray Firth.
 It is home to a small fleet of fast CTVs (Crew Transfer Vessels) used to ferry the wind turbine technicians out to the wind farm for routine maintenance and ad hoc repairs.

 SSE have refurbished two old derelict buildings on the quayside, built in 1807 by famous civil engineer Thomas Telford, to serve as their operational base in Wick.

 The refurbishment was carried out with special attention paid to the historic nature of the buildings and many of the original features were retained.
 This will serve as home to a new generation of engineers and technicians serving what will become one of the largest industries in Scotland over the coming decades.

 See the Wick Harbour section on the Scottish Energy Ports web site for more detailed specification on the harbour's faculties using this link http://energy.scottishports.org.uk/ports/wick-harbour

 Port of Nigg

 Situated at the mouth of the Cromarty Firth in the North of Scotland the Port of Nigg has already see extensive use as a construction port for the wind industry.
-The multi use energy hub owned and run by Global Energy Group and services both the offshore wind and oil and gas industries.
+The multi use energy hub is owned and operated by Global Energy Group and their port services both the offshore wind and oil and gas industries.

 The picture above was taken during the construction phase of SSE's 588MW Beatrice wind farm and shows blades and tower sections for the Siemens turbines.
 Completed towers stand at the quayside awaiting the return of the Pacific Orca construction ship.